 When should you avoid ZoogVPN?
 Some limitations of this provider

 If you have a free package with ZoogVPN you can only use 3 servers in the entire server network.
 These servers are located in The Netherlands, the United Kingdom, and the United States of America.

 The free version can be used on just 1 device at a time.
 Frankly. this is the case with most free VPN providers.

 The VPN servers of Zoog VPN are quite fast, but when the servers are having trouble handling the load, the free users are the first to notice.
 When we tested ZoogVPN’s free servers in July 2020, Netflix did not seem to work.

 Even though ZoogVPN is not in the first position on our list, please keep in mind that there are more than 300 free VPN options on the market.
 Just the fact that a provider has been included in our list of the best free VPN services, means that there is a certain quality threshold that is being met.
 ZoogVPN does have its fair share of limitations, like every free product out there.
 But the fact remains that it is a great VPN.

 Free VPN vs Paid VPN

 You need to be careful when using free VPN services.
-A study conducted of over 300 free VPN applications has shown that many of them don’t work properly or don’t protect your data very well.
+A study conducted a couple of years ago, which included over 300 free VPN applications, found that many free VPNs don’t work properly or don’t protect your data very well.
 Access to all kinds of unnecessary sensitive information (such as your contacts, photos, and social media) is requested.
 Some free providers even infect your device with spyware and other malware.